rcardona-os/nebius-project/training-gpu-slurm/README.md

-# ML Training Lab on Nebius with Slurm & Kaggle Dataset
+# 🧪 GPU ML Training Lab on Nebius with Slurm + Real Kaggle Dataset

-## 🔸 Objective
+## 🎯 Objective

 Create a real-world lab on Nebius that:
 - Uses GPU-enabled compute resources